Top Ten "All that Glitters...": The Overrated Part 9 The Shining

 *(5) Nicholson’s convincingly tough pronouncements are amply evident in his body of work: à la Bobby Dupea’s “You see this sign!?” said to a difficult waitress before violently clearing away all of his table’s paraphernalia in Five Easy Pieces, Buddusky’s “I am the mother fu**ing shore patrol!” to a redneck bartender In The Last Detail, Gittes’ “I said I want the truth!” to Evelyn Mulwray in Chinatown or “You can’t handle the truth!” to a Navy Lieutenant in A Few Good Men.

-*(7) Pontificating on those subliminally implanted symbols of greater significance can be a stimulating intellectual exercise but it’s unlike, for instance, in 2001: A Space Odyssey where science fiction’s vast contemplative milieu lends itself to such interpretive ideas.
+*(7) Pontificating on those subliminally implanted symbols of greater significance can be a stimulating intellectual exercise but it’s unlike, for instance, with 2001: A Space Odyssey where science fiction’s vast contemplative milieu lends itself to such interpretive ideas.
 In a horror film, our thoughts as to the events’ underlying relevance compete with the immediate frightful feelings this genre is best known for generating.

 A.G.